Martin Baron: Career

-In 1976, after graduation, Baron began working for The Miami Herald; he moved to The Los Angeles Times in 1979, and to The New York Times in 1996.
-He returned to the Herald as executive editor in 2000 and led coverage of numerous key stories, including Elián González's return to Cuba and the 2000 election.
+In 1976, after graduation, Baron began working for The Miami Herald.
+In 1979, he moved to The Los Angeles Times.
+In 1996, he joined The New York Times.
+Baron returned to the Miami Herald as executive editor in 2000, where he led coverage of several key stories, including Elián González's return to Cuba and the 2000 election.

+The Boston Globe

 In July 2001, Baron succeeded Matthew V. Storin as executive editor of The Boston Globe.
-His editorial term at the Globe shifted the paper's coverage from international events toward locally centered investigative journalism.
-The Globe's coverage of the Boston Catholic sexual abuse scandal earned it a Pulitzer Prize in 2003.
+His editorial term at The Globe shifted the paper's coverage from international events toward locally centered investigative journalism.
+The Globe's coverage of the Boston Catholic sexual abuse scandal earned a Pulitzer Prize in 2003.

 In 2012, Baron was inducted into the American Academy of Arts and Sciences.